 Casey A. Coyle

-Casey Coyle is a litigator who concentrates his practice on complex commercial litigation.
-He regularly represents businesses in disputes pending before the U.S. District Court for the Middle District of Pennsylvania, the U.S. District Court for the Eastern District of Pennsylvania, the Philadelphia County Court of Common Pleas, Commerce Program, and other state and federal trial courts.
-His representative matters include cases involving theft of trade secrets, non-competition/non-solicitation agreements, shareholder litigation, emergency injunctions, class actions, breach of contract, and breach of fiduciary duties.
-Super Lawyers has selected Casey for inclusion in its annual Pennsylvania and Delaware Super Lawyers publication in the category of Rising Star – Business Litigation – four years in a row.
+Casey Coyle is a litigator who concentrates his practice on complex commercial litigation and appellate law.
+He regularly represents businesses in disputes pending before the U.S. District Court for the Middle District of Pennsylvania, the U.S. District Court for the Eastern District of Pennsylvania, and other state and federal trial courts.
+His representative matters include cases involving theft of trade secrets, non-competition/non-solicitation agreements, shareholder litigation, emergency injunctions, breach of contract, and breach of fiduciary duties.
+Casey routinely provides advice and counsel on large-scale e-discovery collection, production, and review.
+Super Lawyers has selected Casey for inclusion in its annual Pennsylvania and Delaware Super Lawyers publication in the category of Rising Star – Business Litigation – six years in a row.

 Casey also has extensive experience in the area of appellate law.
 He has presented oral argument in appeals pending before the U.S. Court of Appeals for the Sixth Circuit, Pennsylvania Commonwealth Court, and Pennsylvania Superior Court.
-He has also briefed appeals pending before the Supreme Court of the United States, the United States Court of Appeals for the Third Circuit, and every appellate court in Pennsylvania.
-Among his representative matters, Casey served as the lead associate for the appellants in Johnson v.
-Lansdale Borough, et al., 146 A.3d 696 (Pa.
-2016), a case in which the Pennsylvania Supreme Court unanimously reversed a 8-1 decision by the intermediate appellate court and entered an order in favor of the firm’s clients.
+He has also briefed appeals pending before the United States Court of Appeals for the Third Circuit, Pennsylvania Supreme Court, Pennsylvania Commonwealth Court, and Pennsylvania Superior Court.
+Further, Casey has assisted multiple parties in obtaining discretionary review by the Pennsylvania Supreme Court – commonly referred to as “allocatur.”
+Additionally, he frequently represents amicus curiae in appeals pending before Pennsylvania appellate courts.
 Before entering private practice, Casey served for over two years as a law clerk for the Honorable Thomas G. Saylor, then-Justice, now Chief Justice, of the Pennsylvania Supreme Court.

-In addition, Casey is a member of the Third Circuit Lawyers Advisory Committee, a 15-member committee comprised of lawyers from the private and public sectors across the Third Circuit that serves as a liaison between the bench, bar and the public, assists the Court in its efforts to improve the administration of justice, and makes recommendations to the Court on local rules and procedures.
+In May of 2020, the Pennsylvania Supreme Court appointed Casey to a six-year term on the Civil Procedural Rules Committee.
+The Civil Procedural Rules Committee is a 14-member committee of lawyers and judges that assist the Supreme Court in the preparation, revisions, publication, and administration of the Pennsylvania Rules of Civil Procedure.
+Casey is also a member of the Third Circuit Lawyers Advisory Committee, a 15-member committee comprised of lawyers from the private and public sectors across the Third Circuit.
+The Third Circuit Lawyers Advisory Committee serves as a liaison between the bench, bar, and the public, assists the Court in its efforts to improve the administration of justice, and makes recommendations to the Court on local rules and procedures.

 Casey is an active member of the community.
 He has served as the Vice President of the Capital Area Chapter of the Penn State Alumni Association, as well as the Vice President of the Philadelphia Chapter of the Penn State Alumni Association.
 He is one of the co-founders of the “Toast to the Four Diamonds,” a chocolate, beer, and wine tasting held in Hershey each year to benefit the Four Diamonds Fund, which supports the fight against pediatric cancer.
 He also served for three years as the Sponsorship Chair for the Liberty Ball, an annual black-tie optional event held in Philadelphia to benefit the Four Diamonds Fund.